kdhulipala41/mysite/index.md

 layout: default
 ---

 I am a first-year mathematics major in the College of Creative Studies at the University of California, Santa Barbara.
+My current research interests are in algebra, combinatorics, and theoretical computer science.

 As a member of the [Euler Circle](http://eulercircle.com){:target="_blank"}, I have attended math lectures by Dr.Simon Rubinstein-Salzedo on advanced math topics (Ergodic Theory, Analytic Number Theory, Cryptography, Infinite Series, Abstract Algebra, and Ring Theory/Algebraic Geometry).
 For each of these courses, I have written expository papers on various relevant subjects: